towerdefence-cc/.github/profile/README.md

 Just a fun project for a Minecraft minigame server build on Kubernetes :)

-There's not much here right now and not a public demo.
-Feel free to experiment with our code though (will require quite a lot of effort and `publishToMavenLocal`ing)
+Public demo available at towerdefence.cc

+We don't provide any documentation or advice on how to set this up for yourself but feel free to take a look at Agones.
+It's amazing.

 Frequently used software:
-  - Spring
+  - Services - Spring
-  - gRPC
+  - Communication - gRPC
-  - Minestom
-  - Velocity
+  - Proxy - Velocity
-  - Kubernetes/Agones
+  - GameServers - Minestom
+  - Orchestration - Kubernetes + Agones
-  - MongoDB
+  - Storage - MongoDB